juebae/mourse-code-decoding-Pico-board/README.md

 ## Usage
 Connect the Hardware:

-Connect the seven-segment display to the Raspberry Pi Pico as per the pinout defined in attached pdf.
+Connect the seven-segment display to the Raspberry Pi Pico as per the pinout defined in attached setup and use.pdf.

 Connect the push button to GPIO 16 (Pin 21).
 - Run the Program: